Exams and Tests

 provider does not have specific training or experience in developmental

-developmental pediatrician, psychiatrist, speech therapist, or child
+developmental pediatrician, a psychiatrist, a speech therapist, a psychologist, or a child

 psychiatrist—for the additional testing.